Charles Town, West Virginia

 A demonym for Charles Town is Charles Towner.

-For example: My nephew now lives in another state, yet he still thinks of himself as a Charles Towner.
+For example: My cousin has moved to the other side of the state, yet he still thinks of himself as a Charles Towner.

 - FIPS Codes